top of page

 • Clean and stage your home to highlight its best features.

-• Work with a local real estate agent who understands the Greenbriar Oceanaire real estate market and can help price your home competitively.
+• Work with a local real estate agent who understands the Greenbriar Oceanaire real estate market.
+They can help price your home competitively.

-These actions can help you sell faster and for a better price, reducing the risks that come with selling as is.
+These actions can help you sell faster and for a better price.
+They reduce the risks that come with selling as is.

 Van Dyk Group